Beatty solutions of almost Golomb functional equations: Introduction

-Both intervals are proved sharp by the same method, namely a local analysis of the four combinatorial regimes induced by the Sturmian rotation combined with equidistribution of the irrational orbit.
+Both intervals are determined exactly by the same method, a case analysis over the finitely many configurations of the Sturmian rotation combined with equidistribution of the irrational orbit.
 Convergents of $c$ play no role in the proof.

 The right endpoint $d=2(\sqrt{2}{-}1)$ for $r=2$ admits a simple algebraic form.
-At this boundary the strong identity fails on a sparse defect set.
-We prove (Theorem~\ref{thm:absorption}) that this defect set is the return-time set of the Sturmian rotation $\theta\mapsto\frc{\theta+c}$ to the interval $[1{-}c,1/2]$, which explains every failure by absorption into a repeat of $a_{\mathrm{B}}$.
-The three-distance theorem then yields three gap values $\{3,4,7\}$.
-Numerical evidence suggests that the gap sequence is generated by an explicit primitive substitution with Perron eigenvalue $1+\sqrt{2}$, formulated as Conjecture~\ref{conj:sigma}.
-A full proof via Rauzy induction on three letters is left for future work.
+At this boundary the strong equation fails on a sparse defect set.
+Theorem~\ref{thm:absorption} identifies this defect set as the return-time set of the Sturmian rotation $\theta\mapsto\frc{\theta+c}$ to the interval $[1{-}c,1/2]$, which explains every failure by absorption into a repeated value of the endpoint Beatty sequence.
+A direct first-return analysis, together with the return-time form of the three-distance theorem, yields the three gap values $\{3,4,7\}$, and the gap sequence generates the minimal subshift of an explicit primitive substitution with Perron eigenvalue $1+\sqrt{2}$ (Theorem~\ref{thm:defect_subst}).
+The proof is an exact self-induction of the first-return map, with all computations in $\mathbb{Q}(\sqrt{2})$.

-The equation, the interval $I$, and the defect structure all sit naturally inside the Pell--Ostrowski framework of Fokkink~\cite{Fokkink}, which generalises the Wythoff array of Conway and Ryba to the recurrence $X_{n+1}=2X_{n}+X_{n-1}$.
-We make this connection explicit in Section~\ref{sec:pell_ostrowski}, and note that the family $r=s^{2}+1$ for $s\ge 1$ corresponds to Fokkink's Ostrowski towers of parameter~$2s$.
+The equation, the interval $I$, and the defect structure are naturally expressed in the Pell--Ostrowski setting of Fokkink~\cite{Fokkink}, which generalizes the Wythoff array of Conway and Ryba to the recurrence $X_{n+1}=2X_{n}+X_{n-1}$.
+Section~\ref{sec:pell_ostrowski} makes this connection explicit.
+For the family $r=s^{2}+1$ with $s\ge 1$, the convergent denominators of $1/\!\sqrt{r}$ obey the recurrence of Fokkink's tower of parameter~$2s$.